The Best Dive Watches For Luxury Watch Enthusiasts

 The strap is a durable caoutchouc rubber strap in black which matches up well to the black dial and silver stainless steel case and bezel.
 The white indices and hands do stand out exceptionally well against the black dial, alongside the date aperture located at 3 o'clock.

-You can buy a Panerai Submersible QuarantaQuattro at retail for £8,300 at the time of writing.
+You can buy a Panerai Submersible QuarantaQuattro at retail for £8,600 as of February 2024.

-Grand Seiko is known for beautiful dial styles and elegance.
-They’ve really emerged as contenders for best dive watches with the mammoth reference SBGH255 this time round!
+Grand Seiko is known for its beautiful dial styles and elegance.
+They’ve really emerged as contenders for best dive watches with the mammoth reference SBGH255 this time around!

 Source - Grand Seiko